dingqi0201/HAN--mini-dataset/README.md

 ### hot_news.txt

-The hot_news.txt file contains information of hot news which are ordered by the number of clicks.
+The hot_news.txt file contains information of hot news of March 2019 which are ordered by the number of clicks.
 It has 2 columns divided by the tab symbol:

 - news_id.
 The ID of a news.
 - news_title.
 The title of a news.